iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/5sem/metrology_and_measurement.md

-# Syllabus

-## METROLOGY AND MEASUREMENT

-**Course objective**

-After completion of this course, the students will have knowledge about measuring tools, their selection and result verification.
-The subject also highlights the importance of metrology and its role in achieving quality, reliability and standardization.

-**Course outline**

 1. **Introduction to metrology and measurement (8 Hours)**
    - Objectives and Scope of metrology
    - General metrological terms: measured value, true value, accuracy, precision, repeatability, reproducibility, uncertainty, sensitivity, resolution, stability, calibration, verification etc.